Health Information & Over-The-Counter Medicines For The Most Common Ailments

 Is Bilberry Good For Hair?

-But before you dive headfirst into a bilberry bath, remember that the science is still catching up.
-There isn’t a mountain of evidence backing the claim that bilberry is the holy grail for hair health just yet.
-So while it might be worth a shot—after all, what’s the worst that could happen?—let’s keep our expectations in check and enjoy the ride of discovering whether this berry can truly work its magic on our mane.
+But before you go right into a bilberry bath, keep in mind that science is still catching up.
+There isn't a lot of proof that bilberry is the best thing for hair health just now.
+So, while it might be worth a shot—after all, what could go wrong?—let's not get our hopes too high and enjoy the journey of finding out if this fruit can really work its magic on our hair.

 Is Bilberry Good for Kidneys?